 Please note: you must already be a registered voter to request an absentee ballot.

 Some other states and municipalities are also encouraging absentee voting, so please check in with your current state and municipality regarding absentee voting requirements.
 Links to each state’s absentee voting information are below.
-Please note: eligible voters can only vote once in an election, if you are from Illinois and vote absentee for the Nov.
-3, 2020 Presidential Election you cannot also vote in-person in Wisconsin on Nov.
-3, 2020.
+Please note: eligible voters can only vote once in an election.
+For example, if you are from Illinois and vote absentee in Illinois, you cannot also vote in-person in Wisconsin.

 Under Wisconsin law, every qualified voter must maintain a current voter registration before voting in an election.
 Therefore, every qualified voter who plans to vote must complete a voter registration application if:

 - you are a new Wisconsin voter; or